threefoldtech/info_grid/src/documentation/faq/faq.md

 > apt-mark hold grub-efi-amd64-signed

 This should fix the issue.

-### I tried exporting my account to another computer but my password doesn't activate my profile manager on the ThreeFold Dashboard.
-What should I do?

-Your Dashboard profile is stored in the local browser storage, so it won't show up on a different computer with the same password.
-Instead, simply recreate the profile, using your seed phrase, and it will populate all information about your deployments on the different computer.

 ### While deploying on the TF Dashboard, I get the following error :"global workload with the same name exists: conflict".
 What can I do to fix this issue?